MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/desktop-flows/troubleshoot-desktop-flow-run-queue-errors.md

 Your desktop flow might fail to run with the error code `NoCandidateMachine` or the error details "No machine able to run the desktop flow has been found."

-You might also receive one of these common sub-error codes:
+You might also receive one of these common suberror codes:

 - [SessionExistsForTheUserWhenUnattended](#sessionexistsfortheuserwhenunattended)
 - [UnattendedUserSessionDisconnected](#unattendedusersessiondisconnected)